Legacy Nursing Home Marion Ohio Review: Is It the Right Choice for Your Loved Ones?

 - Legacy Health Services supports staff development through certification programs, tuition assistance, student loan repayment, and advanced medical training.

-Weekend staffing matches weekday levels.
-The parent organization employs 2,300 staff across northern Ohio facilities.
-Maintaining full staffing levels remains challenging.
+The parent organization employs 2,300 staff across northern Ohio facilities, though maintaining full staffing levels remains challenging.

-The facility offers next-day pay and referral incentives to support retention.
-While nursing hours remain below state averages, the staff development programs and consistent schedules show commitment to care quality.
+The facility offers next-day pay and referral incentives to support retention, though nursing hours remain below state averages.

 Cost and payment options